 You can get a stop payment placed on a check that the payee hasn't cashed yet.
 But in almost all cases, you cannot reverse a cleared check you've written after the payee has already cashed it.
 Your bank can do little unless you prove fraud or identity theft.
 However, you may be able to reverse a check when you are the payee.

-Cases of Fraud
+Discovering Cases of Fraud

-Sometimes, you can deposit a check from someone and your bank will release the funds to your account for your use, only for you to find out that later this action has been reversed.
-When this occurs, your account can become overdrawn as the bank will collect the funds from your account, leaving you to collect from the check’s issuer.
-This is known as a check reversal, and when it happens, you will probably be charged a returned item fee.
+Sometimes, you can deposit a check from someone, and your bank will release the funds to your account for your use, only to discover that the bank subsequently reversed this action.
+When this occurs, your account can become overdrawn because the bank will collect the funds from your account balance, leaving you to collect from the issuer of the bounced check.
+This is known as a check reversal, and when it happens, your bank will probably charge you a returned item fee.

 You may begin using the money in the account before you or the bank realizes the deposited check is no good.
 This can trigger a host of overdraft charges (i.e., fees for insufficient funds when you don't have enough money in the account) or returned item fees.
 These fees are usually in the $35 range.
 In this instance, bank customers often have little recourse if the bank exercised due diligence in honoring the check.

 Tara Thomas is a Los Angeles-based writer and avid world traveler.
 Her articles appear in various online publications, including Sapling, PocketSense, Zacks, Livestrong, Modern Mom and SF Gate.
 Thomas has a Bachelor of Science in marine biology from California State University, Long Beach and spent 10 years as a mortgage consultant.